Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Introduction

 In this paper, first in a series, we present a new set of long-term, high-resolution, hydro simulations focused on exploring the BL physics.
 We provide extensive exploration of both the physical and numerical parameter space to test the sensitivity of outcomes to both types of simulation inputs.
-After describing our simulation suite, we carry out an in-depth analysis of the mode structure of the perturbations that arise in the vicinity of the BL as a result of ongoing acoustic instability.
-One of the highlights of this study is the discovery of new types of modes, naturally emerging in this disk region, and our attempts at understanding their origin.
+We carry out an in-depth analysis of the mode structure of the perturbations that arise in the vicinity of the BL as a result of ongoing acoustic instability.
+A key highlight of this study is the discovery of new types of modes, naturally emerging in this disk region, and our attempts at understanding their origin.
 In the future we will use this numerical data set to analyze angular momentum and mass transport driven by the different modes operating in the vicinity of the BL (Coleman et al. in prep).

 Our paper is organized as follows.
 In \S\ref{sect:ph-setup} we discuss our physical setup and typical values of the Mach number in different astrophysical objects to motivate the parameter choices for our simulations.
 We remind the basics of the acoustic mode phenomenology in \S\ref{sect:pheno}, and cover the details of our numerical setup in \S\ref{sect:nmumerics}.
-We provide detailed morphological description of the various modes that we find in our runs for different values of the Mach number in \S\ref{sect:fiducial}.
+We provide detailed morphological description of the various modes that we find in our runs for different values of the Mach number in \S\ref{sect:fiducial} and Appendix \ref{sect:otherMs}.
 Description of the vortex-driven modes and explanation of their origin are provided in \S\ref{sect:vortex} \& \ref{sect:vortex_disc}, respectively.
-We discuss properties of other modes found in our simulations, as well as some other aspects of our work, in \S\ref{sect:vortex_disc}, and summarize our main findings in \S\ref{sect:sum}.
+We discuss properties of other modes found in our simulations, as well as some other aspects of our work, in \S\ref{sect:disc}, and summarize our main findings in \S\ref{sect:sum}.